meddy672/pythonminiproject/README.md

 # pythonminiproject
-This application uses the turtle package within the python library to draw a flower.
+This is basic application that uses the turtle package within the python library to draw a flower.

-## Pacakages
-turtle

-## Setup

-## License